 7. What is the effect of a red light violation on a personal injury lawsuit?

-Negligence “per se” is a legal theory in which negligence is presumed based upon a defendant’s violation of a statute or ordinance
+Negligence “per se” is a legal theory in which negligence is presumed based upon your violation of a statute or ordinance

-This means a driver would be negligent per se if in violation of CVC 21453.
+This means you would be negligent per se if you are in violation of CVC 21453.

-Please note, however, that even if a driver is negligent per se, the driver may still be able to recover for any damages he incurs.
+Please note, however, that even if you are negligent per se, you may still be able to recover for any damages you incur.
 This is because of California’s comparative fault laws.

 8. Are there laws related to VC 21453?

 There are three laws related to running a red light and making an illegal stop.
 These are:

 - Failing to stop at a stop sign;

 - Reckless driving; and,